antonmerkotun/Homework/README.md

-# My homework in DanIt
+# My homework in DanIT